daattali/beautiful-jekyll/_posts/2017-01-05-Act_now_to_stop_REINS_act.md

 Many civic groups, such as the League of Women Voters, [oppose the REINS Act](http://lwv.org/content/league-opposes-hr-26-reins-act-2017).

 This is scheduled for an immenent vote.
 Please contact Rep. McCaul and ask him to oppose the REINS act.

+**UPDATE** The REINS Act past in the house late tonight.
+Next it moves to the Senate.